 The Diocese of Lancaster as a whole.
-Sacramental Priority Identify and train more lay catechists, particularly for baptism first communion, confirmation and marriage preparation.
-Establish liturgy committees.
+Sacramental Priority Identify and train more lay catechists (using the Diocesan/Maryvale Catechists Course), particularly for baptism, first communion, confirmation and marriage preparation (for the latter - using the soon to be piloted Diocesan Marriage Preparation course).
+Establish parish liturgy committees and possibly a Diocesan Liturgical Commission.
 Develop ongoing formation encouraging lay leadership.
 Establish faith sharing/ RCIA groups.
-Develop the ministry for fostering vocations Mission Priority Develop mission with families through relationships with primary schools.
+Develop the ministry for fostering vocations.
+Mission Priority Develop mission with families through relationships with primary schools.
 Develop greater parish links and collaboration with secondary schools.
-Establish faith focused youth groups.
-Develop mission with older people and the sick and housebound beyond home visiting.
+Establish faith focused youth groups using the diocesan-wide PHILIP course.
+Develop mission with older people, the sick and housebound beyond home visiting.
 Establish bereavement groups.
 Develop mission with other Christian communities and World Faith Groups.
+Develop mission with Faith & Justice and environmental issues - seeing it as an integral part of Catholic life.

-1. The Cathedral parish of St. Peter including St. Thomas More.
+1. The Cathedral parish of St Peter including St Thomas More.
 Sacramental Priority Greater lay involvement in baptism and marriage catechesis.
 Develop a bereavement group.
 Two year programme of catechism and prayer opportunities (2008 - Scripture; 2009 - Eucharist).
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its links with the Cathedral school, and the play group.
+Mission Priority Develop its mission with families through its links with the Cathedral Primary School and the playgroup.
 Develop parish links and collaboration with Our Lady's Catholic College, Lancaster.
 Develop its mission with older people and the sick and housebound.
-Develop mission within families, parish, and city.
-Developing its mission with migrants
+Develop mission within families, parish and city.
+Developing its mission with migrants.

-2. The parish of St. Joseph, Skerton, including St. Robert Bellarmine, Halton.
+2. The e parish of St. Joseph, Skerton, including St. Robert Bellarmine, Halton.
 Sacramental Priority Establish a parish pastoral council.
 Develop first holy communion and confirmation programme.
 Greater lay involvement in baptism and marriage catechesis.
 Develop a bereavement group.
 Establish a faith sharing/RCIA group.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through the excellent relationship with St Joseph's primary school.
+Mission Priority Develop its mission with families through the excellent relationship with St Joseph's Primary School.
 Develop parish links and collaboration with Our Lady's Catholic College, Lancaster.
 Establish a faith-focused youth group.
 Establish an SVP group.
 Develop mission with lapsed and housebound.

 3. The parish of St Bernadette, Lancaster.
 Sacramental Priority Establish a welcoming ministry.
 Develop more social activities.
 Develop on-going formation in the light of the 'stewardship returns'.
 Parish Council to discuss in light of stewardship responses.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its outstanding relationship with St Bernadette's primary school.
+Mission Priority Develop its mission with families through its outstanding relationship with St Bernadette's Primary School.
 Develop parish links and collaboration with Our Lady's Catholic College, Lancaster.
 Continue the mission to Young people especially in light of the 'Impact' Youth Group and other Youth activities.
 Develop its mission with older people.
 Develop its mission with the sick and housebound.
 With 10% of the parish from non white ethnic groups, it would benefit from developing its mission with migrants.
 Parish Council to discuss in light of stewardship responses.
+The parish wishes to continue the close links they enjoy with the Cathedral parish.